Top of the page

 Sleep apnea is fairly common in people with heart failure.
 Sleep apnea means you stop breathing for 10 seconds or longer during sleep.
-It may cause you to snore loudly and not sleep well, so you wake up feeling tired.
+When you stop breathing, the amount of oxygen in your blood drops, so your heart has to work harder to get enough oxygen to your body's tissues.
+This stress on your heart can lead to serious problems, like high blood pressure or heart disease.
+It may also cause you to snore loudly and not sleep well, so you wake up feeling tired.

 Getting treatment for sleep apnea can help you sleep and feel better.
 It may also help keep your heart failure from getting worse.